-The board diversity components have the following implication on the company's financing policy.
-The gender diversity on board of commissioners shows that it failed to be a moderating variable.
-The existence of women on board does not have any impact on the company's capital structuring policy shown through the debt policy toward accounting profit (ROCE).
-The reason might be caused by a few numbers of women on board in the LQ45 companies with an average of only 7.5%.
+The board diversity components have the following implication on company's financing policy.
+The gender diversity on board of commissioner show that it failed to be a moderating variable.
+The existence of women on board do not have any impact toward the company's capital structuring policy shown through the debt policy toward accounting profit (ROCE).
+The reason might be caused by few number of women on board in the LQ45 companies with the average only 7.5%.
 However, the gender diversity on board actually can affect the market value-based measure (EVA).
-This indicates, the more women included as a board member, the lower impact the debt has on firm value.
-Hence, to ease out the impact of debt toward firm value, more women should be added on board as women are perceived as more risk-averse than men, thus can provide thorough advice of financing policies.
+This indicates, the more women included as board member, the lower impact the debt has on firm value.
+Hence, to ease out the impact of debt toward firm value, more women should be added on board as women are perceived as more risk averse than men, thus can provide thorough advice of financing policies.

-Having more people with a doctoral degree as a board member improves the company's capital structuring decision.
-The company can further improve both ROCE and EVA by hiring more board members with a doctoral degree as they can influence the debt policy of the company and can advise the company to choose appropriate financing options to improve firm performance at the best possible cost to maximize the long-term interest of stakeholder.
+Having more people with doctoral degree as board member actually improve the company's capital structuring decision.
+The company can further improve both ROCE and EVA by hiring more board member with doctoral degree as they can influence the debt policy of the company and can advise company to choose appropriate financing option to improve firm performance at the best possible cost with purpose of maximizing long-term interest of stakeholder.

-Having more people from an accounting or finance background can aid in lessening the impact of poor debt financing on accounting measures (ROCE).
-The board member with a finance background can assist by advising on debt issuance.
-However, having more members with a finance background will not directly aid the company's firm value measured by EVA.
-However, they can help by providing advice on debt making in order to maintain the company's reputation and creditworthiness in the creditors' point of view and will create better value for the company.
+Having more people from accounting or finance background can actually aid in lessen the impact of poor debt financing on accounting measure (ROCE).
+The board member with finance background can assist by giving advice on debt issuance.
+However, having more member with finance background will not directly aid the company's firm value measured by EVA, but they can help by providing advice on debt making in order to maintain company's reputation and credit worthiness in creditors' point of view and will create better value for the company.

-As debt and firm performance have a converse relationship, it is better to put more attention towards capital structuring decision to adopt as few as possible debt as a way of company's financing in order to improve firm performance, both in short-term accounting measure through ROCE and the long-term market value-based measure through EVA.
-However, for the board diversity factor, as some of the results generated show insignificant influence, it is recommended for the companies to also pay more attention in managing and implementing board diversity in their companies not only from the perspective of some people hired but also from the quality of the board member as the quality is more important than quantity.
-It is crucial and important for the stakeholders to have a decent and sound understanding of how the company manages its capital structure and the impact of the capital structure on firm performance.
+As debt and firm performance has converse relationship, it is better to put more attention towards capital structuring decision to adopt as few as possible debt as a way of company's financing in order to improve firm performance, both in short-term accounting measure through ROCE and long-term market value based measure through EVA.
+However, for the board diversity factor, as some of the result generated show insignificant influence, it is recommended for the companies to also pay more attention in managing and implementing board diversity in their companies not only from the perspective of number of people hired but also from the quality of the board member as quality is more important than quantity.
+It is crucial and important for the stakeholders to have a decent and sound understanding about how the company manages its capital structure and the impact of the capital structure on firm performance.
 Thus, more attention and deepening of knowledge put on this topic by the stakeholders are suggested.

 This study contributes to the empirical studies in corporate governance, especially about the diversity in corporate governance characteristics.
-The presence of female members on the board of commissioners and board members who have educational backgrounds in business, economics, accounting, and finance, can reduce the level of risk of the company when the company must use external funding.
-The negative influence of debts on the economic value of a company can decrease with the presence of these two diversities of characters.
-The supervisory and expertise functions of the board in managing capital can increase the value of the company by controlling capital costs.
+The presence of female members on the board of commissioners and board members who have educational backgrounds in business, economics, accounting and finance, can reduce the level of risk of the company when the company must use external funding.
+The negative influence of debts on the economic value of a company can decrease with the presence of these two diversity of characters.
+The supervisory and expertise functions of the board in managing capital can increase the value of the company through controlling capital costs.
 An increase in EVA value indicates that the company's ROCE is higher than the WACC.